openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

       operand expression is chosen.

 #.
 The chosen operand expression is evaluated, and the resultant value
-   converts to the type of the conditional expression determined by the rules below.
+   converts to the type of the conditional expression as determined by the rules below.

    Boxing or unboxing conversions are allowed for this conversion (see